Appboxo gets $1.1 million seed to build a mini-app ecosystem for all developers – TechCrunch

 Adding mini-apps can increase engagement because users open apps more frequently if they can access different services through it.
 It also gives app developers more ways to generate revenue through affiliate partnerships, commissions or transactions fees.

 But many native app developers simply don’t have the resources to develop their own mini-apps, so Appboxo simplifies the process with an SDK that allows them to integrate any of its platform’s mini-apps.
-A second barrier for many app developers is working out business and development partnership deals with mini-apps, so AppBoxo helps guide them through the process, too.
+A second barrier for many app developers is working out business and development partnership deals with mini-apps, so Appboxo helps guide them through the process, too.

-Since Appboxo is based in Singapore, a lot of its current users in Southeast Asia, and it also plans to target India, too.
+Since Appboxo is based in Singapore, a lot of its current users are in Southeast Asia, and it also plans to target India, too.
 While mini-apps are less common in Europe and the United States, where most smartphone owners still use apps with one core offering, Rayev said that is starting to change.
 For example, Uber announced it was merging its ride-hailing and food delivery service, Uber Eats, into one app, last year, while Snap introduced Minis a few months ago.

-AppBoxo already has partners in Europe, and “the whole super app concept is coming to the Western world,” Rayev added.
+Appboxo already has partners in Europe, and “the whole super app concept is coming to the Western world,” Rayev added.
 “Hopefully we can find some new partners in the rest of the world as well.”